ibm-cloud-docs/vpc/vni-updating.md

 This VPC feature is available only to accounts with special approval to preview this feature.
 {: preview}

+If you need to make changes to a virtual network interface, you can update it by using the UI, CLI, API, or Terraform.
+{: shortdesc}

 ## Updating a virtual network interface in the UI
 {: #vni-update-ui}